House of Anansi Submissions

 Please do not send unsolicited submissions to our submissions email.
 Submissions sent to this address will be deleted.

-We receive hundreds of solicited and unsolicited submissions each year.
-The review process typically takes 4–6 months, though it may take longer in some instances.
+House of Anansi Press receives thousands of solicited and unsolicited submissions each year.
+The review process typically takes 4–6 months, though it may take longer depending on the volume of submissions we receive.
 Phone calls and emails will not hasten the process.
 We appreciate your patience.

 FREQUENTLY ASKED QUESTIONS